MooersLab/writingLogTemplateInOrg/README.md

 We have made a variant of this writing log where this section is modular.
 The modularity eases the inclusion and exclusion of various protocols and guidelines so that you can customize this section of the writing log to be most relevant to the writing project at hand.
-Seek repositories on this website with the words modular and writing log.
+Search this website for repositories containing the words "modular" and "writing log".

 Below is a list of protocols you can delete, supplement,  or expand upon.